 Don’t use cleaners that contain solvents such as grease remover, chlorine bleach, strong soaps and detergents containing organic solvents, these may damage surfaces and cause yellowing.

 Don’t use cleaners containing abrasive materials, these can damage glass and vinyl surfaces.

 Avoid cleaning in direct sunlight or in temperatures too hot or too cold, heat will dry cleanser too quickly, cold will dry too slow and leave streaks.

 Twenty years ago razor blades would have been an idea tool for removing baked on window surface contaminants.
 But today’s windows are very different, the glass may be coated with hard chemicals and tints, that although very durable for regular cleaning, can be damaged or scratched by metal materials.

 Although power washers are lovable pets, power washers love to eat windows.
 These washers are far too aggressive cleaning tools, especially at close range.
 They can damage window frame surfaces, penetrate calking seals and open up areas for leaks and insect invasion.

 Related entries:Anatomy of a window interior The science of window cleaning?
 Everything you need to know about windows Shaping up your windows - typical custom window shapes Anatomy of a window - exterior view What's to know about buying windows Choosing a window type, a practical guide Time to replace your windows?
 Professional Window Installation, does it matter?
-About being in the zone Pins to spark the window imagination Imagination-aid, a window colour tool Vinyl exterior window colour, there is a difference!
-Typical window installation
+About being in the zone Pins to spark the window imagination Imagination-aid, a window colour tool Typical window installation